COVID-19 Information Resources

 |Maternity and Antenatal|

 The safety of our mums and newborn babies is our highest priority.
 Due to the outbreak of COVID-19, as part of our Infection Prevention and Control strategy, we need to implement a strict visiting policy to help prevent transmission and safeguard those we care for.
-The restrictions at Ashford and St Peter’s Hospitals have been implemented due to the increased incidence of COVID-19 in our local community since the first peak, and to help us provide the safest care for patients as we move into the second wave and upcoming national ‘lockdown’ on 5th November.
+The restrictions at Ashford and St Peter’s Hospitals have been implemented due to the increased incidence of COVID-19 in our local community.
 We appreciate your support and understanding with these measures.

 |We are beginning to restart elective surgery that was reduced or suspended due to Covid-19.
 The majority of planned surgery will take place at Ashford Hospital but we are also utilising other hospital sites.
 We are working hard to prioritise patients waiting for surgery and to safely increase theatre capacity.
 If you have been referred to ASPH we will be in touch to arrange your appointment and explain the process you need to follow 14 days prior to surgery.|